Dewberry/pfra-hydromet/README.md

 *The ([CN Method](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1044171.pdf)) is currently the only transform method in use for this project.
 Other transforms are available and can be adopted into the tool with minor modifications.

 ---

-## Workflow

-1. Run [PrecipTable](PrecipTable.ipynb) in order to calculate the area-averaged precipitation frequency table for the specified durations as well as to determine the NOAA Atlas 14 volume and region.
-    ```
-      Inputs:
-        1. A vector polygon of the area of interest, i.e. the pluvial domain.
-        2. Optional/as needed:
-            - Precipitation event durations; the standard  durations are 6, 12, 24, and 96 hour.
-            - The polygon's projection as a string if it cannot be determined automatically.
-      Outputs:
-        1. A spreadsheet with the area-averaged precipitation frequency table for each duration, along with the NOAA Atlas 14 volume and region numbers.
-    ```

-2. Run [PM-EventsTable](PM-EventsTable.ipynb) which executes [EventsTable](EventsTable.ipynb) in order to calculate excess rainfall events and [reEventsTable](reEventsTable.ipynb) to perform the stormwater reduction (optional).

-    ```
-      Inputs:
-        1. PrecipTable.xlsx from step 1, which contains precipitation frequency tables and the NOAA Atlas 14 volume and region number.
-Note that the volume and region number may also be entered manually.
-        2. Pluvial_Parameters.xlsx metadata file which contains the curve number and information on the stormwater infrastructure.
-        4. Storm durations
-        5. Filenames and paths for outputs
-        6. EventsTable.ipynb

-      Outputs:
-        1. Precipitation statistics for each duration
-        2. HTML copy of notebook
-    ```

----